Manufacturing: The Trend Is Favorable, but the Dollar Has Not Been a Friend of Late

 However, in early 2016, the dollar weakened and the Purchasing Manager’s Index (PMI) reversed direction, posting five months above the 50 threshold.
 While the dollar rallied again in July as global capital flocked to the US in the aftermath of the “Brexit” vote, these capital flows may moderate throughout the balance of the year and allow the dollar to gradually work back down to more trade-friendly levels.
 In the short run, manufacturers will likely still feel the pressures of the strong dollar, but the longer run trends toward returning domestic production to the United States should remain in place.

-By: Roger Tutterow, Ph.D., Professor of Economics & Director, Econometric Center, Coles College of Business, Kennesaw State University
+By: Roger Tutterow, Ph.D., Professor of Economics and Director, Econometric Center, Coles College of Business, Kennesaw State University

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR